 Opioids are unique and strange compounds.
-On one hand, they are feared because of the possibility of abuse, addiction and the worst consequences; while on the other hand, they are also one of the most effective compounds in used in manufacturing painkillers.
+On one hand, they are feared because of the possibility of abuse, addiction and the worst consequences; while on the other hand, they are one of the most effective compounds when used as painkillers.

 Although the use of opioids in some form can be traced back to ancient times (the cultivation of opium poppy plants can be traced back to about 5000 years), its widespread use began in late 1800s when morphine addiction was one of the gravest concerns of various societies.
-It was to overcome that morphine epidemic that ‘heroin’ was marketed at a huge level as an alternative for morphine that was used in treatment of pain and injuries of Civil War veterans.
+Later, ‘heroin’ was marketed at a huge level as an alternative for morphine that was used in treatment of pain and used often for injuries of Civil War veterans.
 Its usage as a cough suppressant was also promoted.

 After the initial clinical trials, heroine was labeled as a ‘wonder drug’, which lead to its commercial production and sale.

 Although the negative effects of heroine soon became evident and The Heroine Act was passed by the US government in 1924 to prohibit the manufacture, import and possession of the drug, opioids continued to be used by a large number of people, illegally.
 Smuggling of heroin in the US reached its peak during the Vietnam War in the 1960s.